Winter seminar and 46th AGM of the Geological Curators' Group

 10th-11th December 2019

-The Sedgwick Museum, University of Cambridge, with opportunities to visit the newly constructed Colin Forbes building on the Madingley Rise site, and also the collections of the British Antarctic Survey located nearby.
+The Sedgwick Museum, University of Cambridge, with opportunities to visit the Museum's new Collection Research Centre on the Madingley Rise site, and also the collections of the British Antarctic Survey located nearby.

 The committee of GCG calls for submission of abstracts for papers and posters on the topic for the AGM Seminar on Tuesday 10th December.
 We are seeking interesting contributions tackling questions such as: